-Miles of hiking and biking trails, stunning scenery, and an array of wineries and museums make the Grand Valley a popular destination for visitors and locals alike.
+Miles of hiking and biking trails, stunning scenery, and an array of wineries and museums make Grand Junction a popular destination for visitors and locals alike.
 The mountains and valleys near Grand Junction offer secluded spots to enjoy nature or find adventure — the choice is yours.
-Remote enough to give you a feel for the Wild West, yet conveniently located near Interstate 70, the Grand Valley offers outdoor enthusiasts, families, foodies and everyone else plenty of options for a great vacation in Western Colorado.
+Remote enough to give you a feel for the Wild West, yet conveniently located near Interstate 70, the area offers outdoor enthusiasts, families, foodies and everyone else plenty of options for a great vacation in Western Colorado.

-Not all throughways in the Grand Valley involve grapes, however.
+Not all throughways in Grand Junction involve grapes, however.
 The area is renowned for its hiking trails Hiking Trails, thanks to the remote landscapes, plentiful wildlife and geological wonders.
 Dozens of trails are easily reached from Grand Junction, including the nearby Colorado National Monument and Grand Mesa National Forest.

 In the national forest, the Crag Crest National Recreation Trail’s popularity among hikers attests to its austere beauty.
 A 10-mile loop that traverses stands of spruce and fir trees, meadows, and ridges, Crag Crest is a tough but rewarding introduction to the area’s wild side.
 Like other trails in Western Colorado, you can expect to see plenty of critters such as birds, porcupines and more.
 Deer and elk are plentiful in the mornings and evenings, and lucky visitors may catch a glimpse of native foxes.